Violin and Viola Private Lessons

 I teach violin and viola lessons to students of all levels, from the beginners to the most advanced college level.

 My teaching studio is in Okemos/East Lansing area in Michigan.
-If you live in Midland, Alma, Jackson, Marshall, or Albion, please see below.
+If you live in Midland or Alma, please see below.

 Each lesson is 25 minutes or 55 minutes in length, and typically scheduled once a week.